Omosola1/CAPSTONE_PROJECT1/README.md

 ### Tools Used
 ---
 1. Microsoft Excel [Download Here](https://wwwmicrosoft.com)

- a. **For Data Cleaning**

-   The Capstone Sale Data Contains '50,000' raw data, how we were left witn '9921' dataset after cleaning the data by removing the duplicates.

- b. **For Analysis**

-   In order to give a proper data analysis of the information gotten from the dataset we explore it through:
-   - By creating a New column for '**Total Sales**'.
-The new colomn is gotten calculated by multipy **'Quantity'** by **'Unit Price'** (UnitPrice*Quantity).
-   - Average Sales per Product was calculated using '**Averageif**'.
-   - Total Revenue by Region was calculated using '**Sumif**'.

  c. **For data Visualization**
    - Pivot table is  use to summarize 'Total sales by product', 'Total sales by region', 'Total sales by month', 'Quantity by region', 'Quantity by product' and 'Total number of product sold'.